belfortlabs/hello-fpga/README.md

 ### Launch an F2 instance

-Launch an AWS EC2 F2 instance based on our public Amazon Machine Image (AMI).
+Open the [Amazon EC2 Console](https://console.aws.amazon.com/ec2/) and launch an AWS EC2 F2 instance based on Belfort public AMI (Amazon Machine Image).

+Upon need a guide for AWS console, check this [tutorial](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/tutorial-launch-a-test-ec2-instance.html#tut2-task-4-launch-test-instance).

-- AMI: [Belfort FPGA Acceleration AMI](https://aws.amazon.com/marketplace/pp/prodview-imfiyzy7svjgu) on the AWS Marketplace.
+AMI: [Belfort FPGA Acceleration AMI](https://aws.amazon.com/marketplace/pp/prodview-imfiyzy7svjgu) on the AWS Marketplace.
   - This AMI by Belfort is ready-to-use.
-  - It's free of charge, but AWS EC2 fees apply
+  - It's free of charge, though using AWS EC2 comes with its own fees.
-- Instance types: `f2.6xlarge` / `f2.12xlarge` / `f2.48xlarge`

-Pick the instance type depending on how much FPGA acceleration you want;
+Instance types: pick one below depending on the FPGA acceleration you demand
   - `f2.6xlarge` for 1 FPGA (requires access to 24 vCPUs)
   - `f2.12xlarge` for 2 FPGAs (requires access to 48 vCPUs)
   - `f2.48xlarge` for 8 FPGAs (requires access to 192 vCPUs)